armchr/armchr/README.md

 - Configurable ports and Docker images
 - Provides helpful status messages

-## Manual Docker Commands
+## Advanced: Manual Docker Commands

-If you prefer to run Docker commands manually:
+If you prefer to run Docker commands manually instead of using the provided scripts:

-### Splitter Agent
+### Standalone Splitter Agent

+For running the splitter agent without the UI:

 ```bash
 docker run --rm \
   -v "your_git_root:/workspace1:ro" \